 Verification is a random process and approximately 30% of all FAFSA filers are federally selected for verification.
 If selected, we are required to complete verification in order to confirm that the data reported on your FAFSA is correct.
 Verification doesn’t mean that you did something wrong; it is just a normal part of the financial aid process.
 You are encouraged to submit any requested documents to us as soon as possible as you may not be awarded until after verification is complete.

 No. If you are selected for verification you must submit all required documentation in order to receive financial aid.
+You can contact Niner Central for assistance understanding the documentation requested.

 We typically recommend online signatures as it makes the process faster.